catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 imagine you're provisioning a block storage volume for a database.
 Many of the bits you've provisioned within that volume are unused 0s, not yet used by the database to store any data.
 With object storage, you only pay for bits your files are using, not any empty, unproductive bits.
-This allows you to minimise your costs.
+This allows you to minimize your costs.
 Secondarily, data stored in object storage can be more efficiently stored than block storage, allowing Catalyst Cloud to charge less for it.